tnichols217/notes/CSDS 391/Textbook/5 - Constraint Satisfaction Problems.md

 ## Constraint Graphs

-Often it is useful to construct a graph where each edge marks the other extremity
+Often it is useful to construct a graph where each edge marks the continuum between the extremities of a constraint

+This way a search procedure could be evaluated upon the graph to find a complete assignment